 Dr. Quinn is the Academic Director of the Information Center for the Environment (ICE) at UC Davis and specializes in spatial ecology, climate change, watershed sciences, informatics, and butterflies.
 Learn more about Dr. Quinn here.

 Hugh Safford, PhD, US Forest Service

 Dr. Safford specializes in vegetation ecology especially as it relates to forest fire.
 Learn more about Dr. Safford here.

-Dr. Shaw has 15 years of experience in the environmental arena, specializing in research and policy solutions that address climate change impacts on biodiversity, ecosystems and ecosystem services.
+Dr. Shaw is Chief Scientist and Senior Vice President at World Wildlife Fund and works with partners around the world to identify the most important scientific questions and advance solutions to those challenges.
+She has over 15 years of experience in the environmental arena, specializing in research and policy solutions that address climate change impacts on biodiversity, ecosystems and ecosystem services.
 Learn more about Dr. Shaw here.